 Remember the power of face-to-face Communication.
 In today’s digital world, getting lost in social media echo chambers and talking to agreed people.

 But it’s important to remember that only some consume information similarly.

-Some people still prefer face-to-face interaction, so pay attention to meeting constituents in person or holding town hall meetings.
+Some people prefer face-to-face interaction, so pay attention to meeting constituents in person or holding town hall meetings.